rwth-acis/mentoring-cockpit-service/README.md

 docker run -e LRS_DOMAIN=lrsDomain -e LRS_AUTH=lrsAuth -e MYSQL_USER=mysqlUser -e MYSQL_PASSWORD=mysqlPassword -e MYSQL_HOST=mysqlHost -e MYSQL_PORT=mysqlPort -e MYSQL_DATABASE=mysqlDatabase -p 9011:9011 mentoring-cockpit-service
 ```

-Replace *lrsDomain* with your Learning Locker domain, *lrsAuth* with the corresponding authentication, *mysqlUser* with the MySQL user name, *mysqlPassword* with the MySQL password, *mysqlHost* with the MySQL host, *mysqlPort* with the MySQL port, and *mysqlDatabase* with the MySQL database name.
+Replace *lrsDomain* with your Learning Locker domain, *lrsAuth* with the corresponding authentication, *mysqlUser* with the MySQL user name, *mysqlPassword* with the MySQL password, *mysqlHost* with the MySQL host, *mysqlPort* with the MySQL port,*mysqlDatabase* with the MySQL database name and *lrsClientUrl* with the learning locker client URL.

 *Do not forget to persist you database data*